 You can meet Ethical Bean's famers on their travel blog.
 Every year a portion of the proceeds from Ethical Bean Coffee sales go to support two nonprofit organizations: Child Aid and Project Somos.
 Child-Aid’s FUNDIT (recently renamed the Ethical Bean Coffee Scholarship Fund) program provides helps Guatemalan children with school registration fees, uniforms, school supplies, shoes, and textbooks, and when needed, transportation costs and health care.
 Project Somos is an eco-sustainable village with family homes for Guatemalan orphaned and abandoned children and at-risk women.

 (Learn more about why Ethical Bean chose Fair Trade, in their interview with Let's Be Fair.)

 3. Wasteful Packaging

-Ethical Bean now has 100% compostable pods made from coffee bean chaff and other renewable materials, It can be thrown directly into your green bin and will completely break down in a municipal composter in less than 84 days.
-You can purchase them on Amazon
+The solution: Ethical Bean now has 100% compostable pods made from coffee bean chaff and other renewable materials, It can be thrown directly into your green bin and will completely break down in a municipal composter in less than 84 days.
+You can purchase them on Amazon.